 But the real thrill seriously came when it was finally time to enter the hallowed stadium where the likes of Best, Charlton and Law and Giggs, Scholes and Rooney have played in gazillion times.
 I have to admit that the moment I stepped into the stadium and saw the famous view (above)in “real life”, and hearing 75,000 screaming fans, I had a tear in my eye and had a lump in my throat.
 Despite MU not winning and only drawing 1-1 with Newcastle that day (no thanks to a dubious penalty given to the Magpies), the great feeling of finally being in the Theatre of Dreams watching my beloved United in action will live long in my memory!

-There are not many other football stadiums that I would like to visit, but as I was in Madrid last month, Real Madrid’s Santiago Bernabeu was a no brainer.
+There are not many other football stadiums that I would like to visit, but when I was in Madrid in 2013, Real Madrid’s Santiago Bernabeu was a no brainer.
 Besides always competing with Manchester United on which is the biggest or richest club in the world, our clubs have shared three of the most charismatic footballers of all time – David Beckham, Ruud van Nistelrooy and Cristiano Ronaldo.